 Of course, you can decide to do the entire process by yourself (or with a couple of friends), without help from experts.
 It may seem cheaper, but the price expressed in time spent and stress sustained is exponential.
 And the money is not negligible, either.

-For starters, you’ll have to rent a truck and the adequate equipment for relocation.
+For starters, you’ll have to rent a truck and adequate equipment for relocation, but you will also have to know how to pack a moving truck.
 And that’s just the beginning of the costs and expenses of a DIY relocation.
 A significant amount of cash can go on fuel, depending on the distance.
 Then there are accommodation and food along the way, which you will have to pay for regardless of whether you opt for a relocation company or a DIY move.

 If the move lasts for more than a day, you’ll have to sleep somewhere and eat something.
 Besides, you’ll need to arrange and pay for your own transport, be it a plane ticket or a cross-country drive.
 So add a few more items to your spreadsheet.
 And remember: the sooner you start looking for accommodation, the better the price will be.

-If you opt for professional packing services, the cost of it will be incorporated in the overall cost of movers’ services.
+If you opt for professional packing services, the cost of it will be incorporated into the overall cost of movers’ services.
 It’s possible that movers will require a household inventory list, so they know what to pack.
-In this case, they will bring all the basic supplies with them.
+In this case, they will bring all the basic packing supplies with them.

 On the other hand, if you choose to wrap up your belongings by yourself, you should learn what kind of materials are used for packing.
 Boxes, first and foremost, can be bought in retail stores or directly from professional movers.
 You may even get them for free or find cheaper alternatives, but have some cash prepared, just in case.
 The same goes for the bubble wrap, packing paper, tape, and other materials that’ll carry and protect your stuff.